fons/JavaOdeInt/README.md

 The main directories

-   + fodeint
+   + __fodeint__ : The Fortran modules

-     Each subdirectory corresponds to one of the Fortran packages [listed below](id:fortranpackages).
-This contains the fortran code.
-Each directory name refers to the fortran source code package.
+     Each subdirectory corresponds to one of the Fortran packages [listed below](id:fortranpackages) and contains the Fortran source code.
 Each package directory has two sub-directories :
-     * src

-       Contains the Fortran source code.
+     * __src__ which contains the Fortran source code and a Makefile.
-     * txt

-      Contains the comment section of the Fortran source code describing the usage of the Fortran code as well as other auxiliary code or driver scripts where appropriate.
+     * __txt__ which contains the preamble of the Fortran source code.
+It also contains any available  auxiliary code or driver scripts.

-   + codeint
+   + __codeint__ : The glue

      This directory contains the C code interface.
-Each directory is the name of the fortran package it interfaces to preceded by a c.
+The name of the sub directory is the name of the fortran package it interfaces with preceded by a c.
       E.g. the directory named *codepack* contains the c interface to *odepack* Fortran package.

+      * __src__ contains the source code, internal headers plus makefile
+      * __include__ contains the header used by [bridj](https://github.com/nativelibs4java/BridJ) to generate the Java interface classes.

+   + __jodeint__ : The Java interface

+   This directory contains the java code and is the main build and package directory.

 ## Mac OSX